Penguin Wars: Reception

 In Japan, Game Machine listed Penguin Wars on their August 1, 1985 issue as being the fourteenth most-successful table arcade unit of the month.

 Legacy

+Hamster Corporation holds the rights to the game following their acquisition of UPL's intellectual property.
+They released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2020.

-A remake of Penguin Wars was announced for the Nintendo Switch on July 25, 2017.
-The game was released in Japan on September 21, 2017.
-The PlayStation 4 and Xbox One versions were announced in November.
-The Nintendo Switch version was released on June 27, 2019 in North America and Europe.
+A remake of the game developed by City Connection, simply named Penguin Wars, was released for the Nintendo Switch was released in Japan on September 21, 2017, and on June 27, 2019 in North America and Europe.
+The PlayStation 4 version was released in January 2019.